-On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a FTT in Belgium, Germany, Estonia, Greece, Spain, France, Italy, Austria, Portugal, Slovenia and Slovakia (the "participating Member States").
+On 14 February 2013, the European Commission published a proposal (the "Commission's Proposal") for a Directive for a FTT in Belgium, Germany, Greece, Spain, France, Italy, Austria, Portugal, Slovenia, Slovakia (the "participating Member States") and Estonia.
 However, Estonia has since stated that it will not participate.
-Joint statements by participating Member States indicated an intention to implement the FTT by 1 January 2016, which did not take place.